- Classic Membership

 Attendance and Fees Policies

 When joining the Performance Team, your athlete is committing is to attend all classes, events and meets.
 Absences from classes does not allow the team to adequately practice the group routines.
 Absences from the events leads to the routine being altered and the rest of the team is unable to perform the routine as it was originally designed.
 Due to the nature of some of the stunts, changing partners can also cause safety concerns as athletes become comfortable performing certain stunts with their partners.
+If a coach and/or program coordinator feels that an athlete has missed an excessive number of classes, events, and/or meets, the athlete may be removed from the team.

 All Performance Team members are responsible for event registration fees and coaching expenses, as we must register the group as a whole.
 The team operates best as a full team and absences may negatively affect the team.
 It is strongly encouraged that all team members are in attendance for all team meets and events.